 When we review robo-advisors, we look at various aspects, including the features offered, fees and account minimums, customer service, historical returns, flexibility, and more.
 The unique features of robo-advisors can make one an excellent choice for certain investors and not the right choice for others.

 Since we’re focused on new investors, we reviewed the sign-up process, how easy it is to get started, the minimum balances, and the extra features to help investors reach their goals.
 There are a few common challenges that new investors face.
 Information overload, unanswered questions, and a lack of available capital can hold them back from investing or cause them to make unwise decisions.
-If you’re not sure what exactly is a Robo Advisor, start with our page dedicated to answering the question: What Is a Robo Advisor?

 Using a robo-advisor will help you prepare for retirement, grow your savings, and invest with ease.
 The right robo-advisor can help you invest with confidence, even if you have no experience, and you’ll get closer to your financial goals.